duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 ## 0. Intro (Demo and Explaination)

-Hassan begins the livestreamed Dec 3, 2024 youtube with a demo (shared screen at 4:04) which included "Create a Calculator App" using Lllama 3.1 405B LLM and demonstrates it works and how you can publish and modify it (caveat: good for small or limited applications only).
+Hassan begins the livestreamed Dec 3, 2024 youtube with a demo (shared his screen starting at 4:04) which included "Create a Calculator App" using Lllama 3.1 405B LLM and demonstrates it works and how you can publish and modify it (caveat: llamacoder is good for small or limited applications only).

 Hassan also demonstrated generating code for a landing page.

-- **Free and open source.
+- Free and open source.
-- **Popular app.
+- Popular app.
-- **Showed Pausible (436k visitors) and Helicone (over a million requests (apps and edits)).
+- Showed Pausible (436k visitors) and Helicone (over a million requests (apps and edits)).
-- **Target audience for the youtube video is anyone with or without NextJS experience.
+- Target audience for the youtube video is anyone with or without NextJS experience.
-- **I'm using start times on the updated December youtube video as it i the one in the Together Ai youtube channel.
+- I'm using start times on the updated December youtube video as it i the one in the Together Ai youtube channel.
+- Neither youtube video appears to have a github for the basic version covered so I created my own at github.com/duquet/myllamacoderclone
+- caveat: llamacoder is good for small or limited applications only

 _NOTE: There are 2 very similar youtube videos and I may have messed up the start times by looking at wrong one.
 Arg!!!
-Neither one appears to have a github for the basic version covered so I created my own at github.com/duquet/myllamacoderclone_
+Here are the youtube descriptions: _

 How We Built LlamaCoder (400k Users) – A Full-Stack Next.js AI App https://www.youtube.com/watch?v=N1mXXgw1GHM (This youtube version removes the frontend dead space so is shorter)